wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 instead, we turn the object into a "global but outdated" object, keeping the same ``h_revision`` but with a different meaning.)

 We use CMPXCHG to store the lock.
-This is required, because we must not conflict with another CPU that would try to write the same lock in the same field --- in that case, only one CPU can succeed.
+This is required, because we must not conflict with another CPU that would try to write its own lock in the same field --- in that case, only one CPU can succeed.
+The order of enumeration of ``global_to_local`` must be the same one --- for example, following the numeric order of ``R``.
+This is needed to avoid deadlocks.
+Alternatively we could consider this case rare, and abort instead of waiting.

 The lock's value ``my_lock`` is, precisely, a very large odd number, at least LOCKED (which should be some value like 0xFFFF0000).
 As we can